MertGtHub/ArabaDIY/README_EN.md

 ### 💾 Data Processing
 - Save distance data with SD card module
 - Computer interface for analyzing sensor data

+## 🔄 Updates

+The latest updates, changes, and fixes for the project can be found on the GitHub releases page.
+Detailed descriptions and new features are listed for each version.

+### Latest Version (v1.0.0)
+- First official release
+- Added basic motor control functions
+- Added ultrasonic sensor support
+- Completed LED warning system

+### Previous Versions
+For complete details of previous versions and change history, please visit the [GitHub Releases](https://github.com/username/CarDIY/releases) page.

 ## 📄 License